rezaGhahremaninejad/CAVPsim/README.md

 # CAVPsim
 This repo contains source codes of CAVPsim a simulator for Connected Autonomous Vehicles Planning research scope <a id="1">[1]</a>.
 CAVPsim contains of three main component of vehicle motion model, communication application layer model and computation model.
-This repo also contains demo launch files and script to execute RAD-VEGA a Resource Aware and Distributed implementation of Vector Evaluated Genetic Algorithm as Multi-Objective Optimization Probmel (MOOP) solver which is modeled as speed profile optimizer.
+This repo also contains demo launch files and script to execute RAD-VEGA a Resource Aware and Distributed implementation of Vector Evaluated Genetic Algorithm as Multi-Objective Optimization Problem (MOOP) solver which is modeled as speed profile optimizer.
 This repo uses some of autoware.universe open source stack.

 ## Build instructions